 - So if you’re looking for knowledge, a rewarding adventure, and the advantage a future perspective can offer, mail the enclosed card today!

 See the pattern?

-The CTA is the final instruction to a reader, so it makes sense that for similar products, that instruction is largely the same.
+A call to action is often the final instruction to a reader, so it makes sense that for similar products, that instruction is largely the same.